azdyb/gnome-shell-extension-mpriscontrol/README.rst

 MprisControl is a gnome-shell extension that allows controling any MPRIS_ compliant player with (literally) one click.
 The extension places an icon on gnome-shell Main Panel which indicates playback status of currently running media player.
-Clicking the icon toggles play/pause.
-And that's it!
-No other functionality is implemented, nor is planned.
+Middle-clicking the icon toggles play/pause.
+Left- or right- -clicking shows menu with standard playback control buttons.

 .. _MPRIS: http://www.mpris.org/